Julioxfiles/Ubuntu-22.04-Web-Server-Setup/README.md

 $ ufw allow OpenSSH  //  Allows SSH connections.

 $ ufw allow 22/tcp // We will use 22 as port to connect by ssh.
 The default port is 22.
+You may use other like 2221 or similar.

 $ sudo ufw allow http // This is the same as "sudo ufw allow 80/tcp"